Confluence Alternatives

 Migration steps

-3. Migrate top-traffic articles first; configure SEO slugs and redirects from old URLs.
+3. Migrate top-traffic articles first and set up redirects from old Confluence URLs.

-Not for: Document360 is overkill for an internal team wiki; Slite or Slab are sized correctly for that use.
+Not for: Document360 is overkill for an internal team wiki; Slite, Slab, or Notion Wiki are sized correctly for that use.

 Paid plans from $199.00/mo